bertrandmc/til/aws/developer-associate-notes.md

 There are no additional charges for creating and using the VPC itself.
 Usage charges for other Amazon Web Services.

+Limits:
+By default we can have up to 5 VPCs per region, but this can be extended by contacting AWS.
+Each VPC can have up to 5 CIDR.
+For each CIDR the minimum size is /28 = 16 IPs.
+For each CIRD the maximum size is /16 = 65536 IPs.

+In a private VPC only private IPs are allowed.
+When creating a new VPC make sure the CIDR do not overlap your corporate network to avoid conflicts when connecting networks.

+**Subnets**
+A VPC can have Private or Public subnets.
+When creating a subnet we specify:

+1. The VPC it is associated with.
+2. The Availability Zone (subnets are tied to specific AZ).
+3. The IPv4 CIDR block.

+In a subnet 5 IP addresses are reserved and cannot be used (first 4 and last IPs).
+IP 1 is for the network address.
+IP 2 is for the VPC router.
+IP 3 is for mapping to AWS provided DNS.
+IP 4 is reserved for future use.
+IP last if for network broadcast.

 **Components of Amazon VPC?**
 Amazon VPC comprises a variety of objects that will be familiar to customers with existing networks: